tttturtle-russ/tttturtle-russ.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Cyber Science and Engineering, Huazhong University of Science and Technology, 2025 (expected)
+* B.Eng. in Cyber Science and Engineering, Huazhong University of Science and Technology, 2025 (expected)

 Experiences
 ======